-In November 2013, STEPS Namibia Clubfoot Programme (SNCP) was established as a non-profit.
+In November 2013, Steps Namibia Clubfoot Programme (SNCP) was established as a non-profit.

 A Ponseti refresher training was held at Windhoek Hospital in July 2015, and trainings in Oshakati and Rundu in August and September 2015.
 Steps supported the training with curriculum and training models.

-The Ministry of Health and Social Services will manage the Namibian Clubfoot Programme as a sustainable programme within the public health system.
+The Ministry of Health and Social Services manages the Namibian Clubfoot Programme as a sustainable programme within the public health system.
 Steps Namibia supports the Oshakati clinic with assistance in data capture.
 Our role is to support patient welfare and to improve the lives of children born with clubfoot in Namibia, in partnership with local clubfoot champions, supporting three clubfoot clinics in Windhoek, Oshakati and Rundu.